AlejandroPerezB2B/MOB/README.md

 ---
 Authors: Alejandro Perez, Shachar Hochman and Roi Cohen Kadosh

-This document provides a detailed, step-by-step guide designed to help users implement the setup from scratch.
 Below, you will find a list of the essential components required for the setup, along with the specific versions used during development:

 MATLAB software (Version 2023b).
 NIC2 application (Version 2.1.3.5).